Santa Rita Mountains Mine Site

 A lot of the action of the movie is centered on the old shack up on the hill.
 It is unknown whether all of the structures that appear in the movie were movie props.
 This ore chute seems pretty time worn and realistic.

 I wonder if the stubby posts are the remnants of the old ore chute seen in the photo above?
 The photo on the right is the clearing that was the location of the shack.

 In the movie scene below, Paul Newman and the other actors are walking through Gunsight Pass, located on the ridgeline southeast of the mine.
 The Sierrita Mountains are in the distance.
 The photo on the right is the current appearance of the pass.

 This stage coach scene, part of the holdup, was filmed just east of Gunsight Pass.
 The road here has changed little in the nearly 50 years since the movie was filmed.

 Other locales in the area also appear in the movie.
-I enjoyed Hombre both as a movie and as a source of information about what this part of the Santa Ritas was like nearly 50 years ago.
 The movie is readily available online.

 I have photos and info of the Rosemont area which is located below Gunsight Pass on the east side posted here.